Functional-Labelling-Lab/fused-probfx/benchmarking/turing/README.md

-## Benchmarks ussing Turing
+## Benchmarks using Turing
-These benchmarks are euivalent to the others in probfx, fused-probfx and monad-bayes.
+These benchmarks are equivalent to the others in probfx, fused-probfx and monad-bayes.

 ## Dependencies
 [Julia](https://julialang.org/) must be installed.